Airtight glass storage jars in a warm wooden cabinet

 Storing Edibles

 Chocolate.
 Cool and dry.
-Refrigeration is acceptable for chocolate-based edibles and recommended in hot weather.
-Bring to room temperature before consumption for best flavor.
+The fridge is fine, and helpful in hot weather.
+Let it come back to room temperature before eating for the best texture.

-Always store edibles in their original child-resistant packaging, away from children and pets.
+Always keep edibles in their original child-resistant packaging, away from kids and pets.

 04